CAP500 - Career Planning

 |Schools offering this subject|

 This subject is designed to enable students in their final semester to compile a database of personal information, company research, and current job market trends which will assist them in conducting a successful job search.
 In addition to exploring the skills and qualities essential to obtain a position in their chosen career, students will prepare a career development campaign which will consist of resumes and cover letters, practise interviews and follow-up techniques.
 The importance of ethics and etiquette in the workplace will also be discussed.
 Students will be shown how to keep their business network alive and how to retain and build on their initial database.

 Upon successful completion of this subject the student will be able to:

 - Create a cover letter and resume that links personal, education and work experience to employability skills in relevant industries in order to apply for jobs through traditional job search techniques.

-2. Develop a job search strategy that aligns to personal goals and industry requirements in order to lead self-directed career strategies.
+- Develop a job search strategy that aligns with personal goals and industry requirements in order to lead self-directed career strategies.

 - Apply business communication skills and participate in mock interviews and informational interviews to further enhance student employability.